AllanLVAF/AllanLVAF/README.md

 - 🔭 I’m constantly expanding my knowledge on how computers can work together :)
 - 🌱 I’m currently learning K8s and the serverless framework
 - 👯 I’m looking to collaborate on projects based on Node.js or Java, or any other language in case you don't mind me taking some time to learn!
-- 💬 Ask me about computers, distributed systems, networking, database engines, or satellite propulsion systems!
+- 💬 Ask me about computers, distributed systems, networking, database engines, or satellite propulsion systems
 - 📫 How to reach me: allanlvaf@gmail.com, or hit me up on [LinkedIn](https://www.linkedin.com/in/allan-limaverde/)
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: My prior background is in Aerospace Engineering!